HERALDIC SUPPORTERS

 Posted On : 03/20/2013

 LAMB- Normally painted with the staff and flag is the emblem of Christianity.
 LANCE- Denotes one in active service as a knight.
 LARK- An ancient symbol of eloquence.
 LAUREL- Sometimes shown in a wreath, is the emblem of triumph.
 LEGS IN ARMOR- The emblem of The Isle Of Man, seen also on the arms of MacLeod.
 LEOPARD- Emblematic of a valiant warrior.
 LILY- The regular kind, is the symbol of purity.
 LION- Regarded as the noblest of all the wild beasts, making it the symbol of strength and valor.
 The best known heraldic symbol.
 LIZARD- An emblem of vigilance.
-L.......View More
+LOC.......View More

 LIST OF HERALDIC SYMBOLS AND THEIR MEANINGS.
 A Through K